edsonpsantos/Netflix-Clone-iOS/README.md

 * MVVM Architecture
 * Good practices ( Save coding -> if let and guard statements to avoid crashes )

-##  📱 App screens:

-As soon as finish development

 🙏🏽 Thanks for your attention!